Legal Guide

 Unpaid ground rent is a different category of problem from the rent terms themselves.
 Arrears block the conveyancing in two specific ways:

-- The freeholder typically refuses to issue a clean management pack while arrears are outstanding, because the LPE1 includes a confirmation that ground rent is up to date.
+- The freeholder typically refuses to issue a clean management pack while arrears are outstanding, because the LPE1 (Leasehold Property Enquiries form) includes a confirmation that ground rent is up to date.
 Without a clean pack, the buyer's solicitor cannot complete enquiries.

 The fix is straightforward where the arrears are accepted: pay them in full, obtain a written receipt confirming the account is clear, and request the management pack thereafter.
-Where the arrears are disputed (the seller believes they have been wrongly charged), the dispute needs to be resolved by agreement with the freeholder or referred to the First-tier Tribunal Property Chamber.
+Where the arrears are disputed (the seller believes they have been wrongly charged), the dispute needs to be resolved by agreement with the freeholder or referred to the First-tier Tribunal (Property Chamber) (the Leasehold Valuation Tribunal in Wales).
 The tribunal route takes weeks to months and is usually slower than negotiating a settlement.

 Some sellers discover arrears they did not know existed, particularly where the freeholder has changed (the new freeholder's records may not match the previous one's, or arrears may have built up unnoticed).
 On any potential sale, request a written ground rent statement from the current freeholder as a first step.